mongodb/docs/source/faq/fundamentals.rst

 Writes are physically written to the journal within 100 milliseconds.
-At that point, the write is "durable" in the sense that after a pull-plug-from-wall event, the data should still be there on restart.
+At that point, the write is "durable" in the sense that after a pull-plug-from-wall event, the data will still be recoverable after a hard restart.

 While the journal commit is nearly instant, MongoDB writes to the data files lazily.
 MongoDB may wait to write data to the data files for as much as one minute.
-This does not effect durability, as the journal has enough information to protect against crash recovery.
+This does not affect durability, as the journal has enough information to ensure crash recovery.

 Does MongoDB handle caching?
 ----------------------------

-For simple queries (with an index) MongoDB is fast enough that you can query the database directly without a dedicated caching layer.
-MongoDB should provide an alternative to all layers of a typical ORM/``memcached``/MySQL stack.
-However, some MongoDB users integrate ``memcached`` and MongoDB.
+Yes.
+MongoDB keeps all of the most recently used data in RAM.
+If you're queries are indexed and your working data set fits in RAM, all queries will be served from memory.

+Note that MongoDB does not implement a query cache; all queries are served directly from the indexes and/or data files.

 What language is MongoDB written in?
 ------------------------------------

-MongoDB is implemented in C++.  :term:`Drivers <driver>` and client libraries are typically written in their respective languages, although some drivers use C extensions to provide speed.
+MongoDB is implemented in C++. :term:`Drivers <driver>` and client libraries are typically written in their respective languages, although some drivers use C extensions for better performance.

 What are the 32-bit limitations?
 --------------------------------

 MongoDB uses memory-mapped files.
-When running a 32-bit build of MongoDB, the total storage size for the server including data and indexes is 2.5 gigabytes.
-If you are running on a 64-bit build of MongoDB, there is virtually no limit to storage size.
-For production deployments, use 64-bit operating systems and MongoDB builds.
+When running a 32-bit build of MongoDB, the total storage size for the server, including data and indexes, is 2.5 gigabytes.
+For this reason, MongoDB should not be deployed to production on 32-bit machines.

+If you're running a 64-bit build of MongoDB, there's virtually no limit to storage size.
+For production deployments, 64-bit builts and operating systems are strongly recommended.

 .. seealso:: "`Blog Post: 32-bit Limitations <http://blog.mongodb.org/post/137788967/32-bit-limitations>`_